-If you are system trader then you dont need to bother about stop hunting.
-However if you are discrete player you should care about stop hunting and more possibly try to have a better understanding about markets , market players and try to adopt efficient trading process.
+If you are a system trader then you don’t need to bother about stop-hunting.
+However, if you are a discrete player you should care about stop-hunting and possibly try to have a better understanding of markets, and market players and try to adopt an efficient trading process.
 Else you will be no different from weak players in the markets.

 Some traders try to protect themselves from stop hunting by using mental stops (which are not actual orders placed on the market) or by placing their stop-loss orders at a larger distance from the current price to make them less likely to be triggered by normal price fluctuations.
 However, it is important to keep in mind that stop-loss orders are not foolproof and can be triggered by market moves that are beyond the trader’s control.

 Stop-hunting is considered a controversial and unethical trading practice because it can cause losses for traders who have placed stop-loss orders.
 It is also difficult to identify and prove, as it can be disguised as normal trading activity.